Skip to content

 You’ll be equipped to assess your organization’s financial health and make informed projections to help your company pave the way forward.
 Our program emphasizes sustainable business practices with a focus on the Triple Bottom Line theory, preparing you to lead ethically and responsibly in an interconnected global economy.

-Career Outlook: Finance Leaders Wanted
+Career Outlook: Strong Demand for Finance Leaders

 Jobs in finance are expected to see massive growth over the next decade.
 Jobs for financial managers, for example, are projected to increase 17% from 2023-2033.1 The role currently earns a median income of $161,700, with the top 10% of earners taking home more than $239,000.1